jarettgross/curate.games/README.md

 - Platforms
 - How Long to Beat
 - Metacritic (average score)
-- Replay Value/Lasting Appeal
+- Replay Value
 - Difficulty
 - Price + Purchase Link
 - Game Image
-- Video (trailer, gameplay?)
+- Video

-Also thinking of having a blurb/mini-review, to give our thoughts on the game as well as a nice, quick overview.
-I'm thinking something like [this](https://www.reddit.com/r/NintendoSwitch/comments/6ofohv/eshop_coverage_72017_ive_played_em/?st=j5exou8i&sh=2cf31268).
+A blurb and mini review, to give our thoughts on the game as well as a nice, quick overview.
+Something like [this](https://www.reddit.com/r/NintendoSwitch/comments/6ofohv/eshop_coverage_72017_ive_played_em/?st=j5exou8i&sh=2cf31268).
 A combination of the "overview", "TL;DR", and "Buy?" -- need to think this through a bit more.

 ## Tools and Technologies
 - [Jekyll](https://jekyllrb.com/)
 - [Sass](http://sass-lang.com/)
 - [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
-- Javascript, if necessary (should be minimal, if any)
+- Javascript

 ## Style Guide
 Use spaces (four), not tabs (or replace tabs with spaces before committing).
 Pushing with tabs causes weird spacing.